Seanmclem/r3f-creator/README.md

 One day, I'd like it to be more of a Unity-like experience for R3F and the web.

 Project is currently in infancy.
 Check `to-do.md` for basic status and updates.
-Like and subscribe :P
+Like and subscribe 😝

 In the project directory, you can run: